“Georgians deserve a better relationship with their insurance.”

 Why would a Libertarian want to be involved in such a thing?

-If elected to the PSC, I will strive to serve within these parameters, in the best interest of the people whom I shall represent.
+If elected as Insurance Commissioner, I will strive to serve within these parameters, in the best interest of the people whom I shall represent.
 I will try my best to inspire the most free-market solutions possible.
-I will advocate for ending functional monopolies, which create opportunities for cronyism and corruption.
-I will advocate for the best interest of the consumer, who are otherwise powerless when monopolies exist.
+However, I firmly believe that the State could do a better job of enforcing contracts and holding insurers accountable to their policy holders and other parties with whom they contract.

 Disclosures: